Spheroidal Molecular Communication via Diffusion: Signaling Between Homogeneous Cell Aggregates: Transmitter and Receiver Analysis

 The solutions of the homogeneous form of the PDE of \eqref{RPDEtx} and also \eqref{RPDE2tx}, intended for the transmitter, are then given by

-where $j_n(\cdot)$ and $y_n(\cdot)$ are the $n$th order of the first and second types of spherical Bessel function, respectively, and $h_n(\cdot)$ represents the $n$th order Hankel function of the first type.
-By applying the solutions \eqref{Rrtx} and \eqref{Rrtx01} to the boundary conditions \eqref{B1tx}, \eqref{B2tx}, and \eqref{SDtx}, and also the continuity condition of concentration at ${\bar r_0}$, i.e.,
+where $j_n(\cdot)$ and $y_n(\cdot)$ are the $n$th order of the first and second kinds of spherical Bessel function, respectively, and $h_n(\cdot)$ represents the $n$th order Hankel function of the first type.
+By applying the solutions \eqref{Rrtx} and \eqref{Rrtx01} to the boundary conditions \eqref{B1tx}, \eqref{B2tx}, and \eqref{SDtx}, and also the continuity condition of concentration at ${\bar{r}_{0}}$, i.e.,

-the system of linear equations \eqref{Cotx} is obtained by which the coefficients $A_n$, $B_n$, $G_n$, and $D_n$ are calculated.
-We note that $j'(\cdot)$ and $y'(\cdot)$ in \eqref{Cotx} are the derivatives of the functions $j(\cdot)$ and $y(\cdot)$ in terms of $r$, respectively.
+the system of linear equations \eqref{Cotx} is obtained at the top of this page and from which the coefficients $A_n$, $B_n$, $G_n$, and $D_n$ are calculated.
+We note that $j'(\cdot)$ and $y'(\cdot)$ in \eqref{Cotx} are the derivatives of the functions $j(\cdot)$ and $y(\cdot)$ with respect to $r$, respectively.
 By having the coefficients $A_n,B_n, C_n$, and $D_n$, $R_n^q(r,\omega)$, $q\in\{\rm tx, otx\}$ in \eqref{Rrtx} is known and the GFCs of the inside and outside of the transmitting spheroid are computed by taking the inverse Fourier transform of \eqref{Eqsd11} for the inside and outside, respectively.